wjbmattingly/wjbmattingly.github.io/cv.md

 ## PUBLICATIONS
 **ARTICLES**
-- “The Classical Language Toolkit: An NLP Framework for Pre-Modern Languages.”
+- "The Classical Language Toolkit: An NLP Framework for Pre-Modern Languages."
 Proceedings of the Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing: System Demonstrations. https://aclanthology.org/2021.acl-demo.3.
-- “Named-Entity Dataset for Medieval Latin, Middle High German, and Old Norse.”
+- "Named-Entity Dataset for Medieval Latin, Middle High German, and Old Norse."
 Journal of Open Humanities Data 2021.

 **EDITORIAL BOARD**
 - Florida Conference of Historians 18 (2011), ed.
 Professor Michael S. Cole.

 ## INVITED TALKS
-- “The Application of Machine Learning to Large Archives” presented at Smithsonian Institution, 30 March 2022.
+- "The Application of Machine Learning to Large Archives" presented at Smithsonian Institution, 30 March 2022.
-- “Machine Learning and the Analysis of Historical Texts” presented at Virginia Tech 24 March 2022.
+- "Machine Learning and the Analysis of Historical Texts" presented at Virginia Tech 24 March 2022.
-- “The Challenges of Developing NER for Holocaust and Medieval Texts” presented at the AI4GLAM (February 2021).
+- "The Challenges of Developing NER for Holocaust and Medieval Texts" presented at the AI4GLAM (February 2021).
 - "An Introduction to Machine Learning and its Applications in the Digital Humanities," presented at University of Illinois Chicago’s Digital Humanities Initiative (February 2021).
-- “Named Entity Recognition,” presented at the University of Kentucky’s course Digital History (October 2020).
+- "Named Entity Recognition," presented at the University of Kentucky’s course Digital History (October 2020).
-- “Historical Social Network Analysis,” presented at the University of Kentucky’s course Digital History (November 2020).
+- "Historical Social Network Analysis," presented at the University of Kentucky’s course Digital History (November 2020).
-- “The Applications and Utility of Network Mapping in Digital History,” presented for the University of Kentucky’s course South African Digital History (5 November 2019)
+- "The Applications and Utility of Network Mapping in Digital History," presented for the University of Kentucky’s course South African Digital History (5 November 2019)
-- “Carolingian Exegesis,” presented for the University of Kentucky’s course Medieval Exegesis (2 February 2019)
+- "Carolingian Exegesis," presented for the University of Kentucky’s course Medieval Exegesis (2 February 2019)
-- “An Overview of the Early Middle Ages,” presented at the University of Kentucky’s course Western Civ.
+- "An Overview of the Early Middle Ages," presented at the University of Kentucky’s course Western Civ.
 I (14 February 20 2018)
-- “Medieval Exegesis,” presented at the University of Kentucky’s Graduate Student Colloquium (2 March 2015)
+- "Medieval Exegesis," presented at the University of Kentucky’s Graduate Student Colloquium (2 March 2015)